ritiek/ritiek.github.io/_posts/2022-11-05-flashing-tasmota-on-lctech-4ch-relay.md

 ---

-You mostly require three components to put up non-smart home lights and other home electronics on a network:
+It seems we mostly require three components to put up non-smart home lights and other home electronics on a network:
 1. Relay
 2. A microcontroller with Wi-Fi capabilities
 3. AC to DC converter (to supply power to the microcontroller and relay)